How to Make Mini Hamburgers

 Plain Food Chopper (Item R115P)

-Rada makes it easy and fun to throw a barbeque.
-Here are some products you should have on hand to throw them followed by some recipes to try at your next get-together!
+Rada makes it easy and fun to throw a barbecue.
+Here are some products you should have on hand to try at your next get-together!

-You’ll want the Turnover to flip those big burgers on your grill!
+You’ll want the Rada Turnover to flip those big burgers on your grill!

 Hamburger Slider Video Transcript: